 Dun & Bradstreet, with 5578 employees and approximately 1.6 billion annual revenue, is the leading company in the lead generation software market.
-Dun& Bradstreet’s Hoovers uses sophisticated analytics to deliver a sales acceleration solution packed with insight using Dun & Bradstreet’s powerful D-U-N-S® Numbering System that world’s largest commercial database.
+Dun& Bradstreet’s Hoovers uses sophisticated analytics to deliver a sales acceleration solution packed with insight using Dun & Bradstreet’s powerful D-U-N-S® Numbering System the world’s largest commercial database.
 Integration with CRM systems eliminates manual tasks and give the best predictions for the leads with its real-time business intelligence.

-Same as Dun & bradstreet, DiscoverOrg also uses its own data including detail about individuals’ job responsibilities, direct reports and direct information generated by its own team including 250+ researchers, updated every 60 days.
-With the data, their intelligent solutions provide sales reps relevant leads with high opportunity.
+Same as Dun & bradstreet, DiscoverOrg also uses its data including detail about individuals’ job responsibilities, direct reports, and direct information generated by its team including 250+ researchers, updated every 60 days.
+With the data, their intelligent solutions provide sales reps with relevant leads with high opportunities.

 What are some features of B2B lead generation tools?

 Some tools provide you useful information about website visitors so that the sales team can target visitors who are more likely to convert.
 This marketing approach is called account-based marketing and it is considered as a key driver to increase revenue in B2B sales.
 Some insights these tools offer are visitors’ company, lead scoring that shows which leads are more likely to convert, how often they’ve visited your site, what products they’ve viewed, and which CTAs they’ve clicked.

 Information that can be used in targeting includes technographics, firmographics, demographics, and intent data.
 This data is used by the marketing teams to identify leads that are likely to convert.

 There are numerous vendors in this category as explained in our article on data providers.
 For example, WhatRuns is a vendor that provides technographics data so that SaaS and hardware companies can identify potential customers.